uturndata/amazon-ecs-run-task/README.md

 ## License Summary

-This code is made available under the MIT license.
+This code is forked from (https://github.com/smitp/amazon-ecs-run-task)[https://github.com/smitp/amazon-ecs-run-task] which is available under the MIT license.

+All modifications are made available under the MIT license.